zeforgezenica/busez/README.md

 # Zenica Bus Tracking Application

-This application is designed for real-time tracking of buses in the city of Zenica, Bosnia and Herzegovina.
+This application is designed for tracking buses in the city of Zenica, Bosnia and Herzegovina.

 **Deployment**: [Zenica Bus Tracking](https://kadjebus.zeforge.ba)